 Taken together, all of the above errors can easily create a lot of confusion when a person is taking notes.
 Therefore, it would be well to ensure that proper care is taken when one is transcribing notes.

 Apart from that, people also speak very quickly.
 Which can create problems for the speech transcription software when it is processing your voice to written speech.

-Furthermore, many doctors as well as their support staff do not take into consideration the fact that there is usually a lot of background noise.
-While people working in such noisy places have acclimatized themselves to the overall ambient noise levels, and can easily write down their thoughts, the same does not hold true for voice recognition software.
+Furthermore, many doctors do not take into consideration the fact that there is usually a lot of background noise.
+While people working in such noisy places have acclimatized themselves to the overall ambient noise levels, the same does not hold true for speech recognition software.
 It can easily make a mistake and capture background voices, along with the speech that is actually being transcribed.